JohN100x1/IsekaiMod/README.md

 		- Has Study target.
 		- Has Much more Overpowered Abilities.
 		- Intelligence based caster that memorizes spells like an arcanist.
+		- Can pick a non-heroic, non-disney, non-Barbarian legacy class feature.
 - New Features
 	- `Exceptional feats`: Strong feats that can be chosen in place of a feat/bonus feat.
 		- `Mythic feat`: You can choose a mythic feat instead of a normal/bonus feat.